 The EDCs will procure their BGS-CIEP Loads through a simultaneous descending clock auction ("clock auction").
 The clock auction proceeds in a series of rounds.
 During the bidding phase of each round, each bidder must indicate how many tranches of each EDC's BGS-CIEP Load the bidder wishes to serve given the prices announced by the Auction Manager.
 The prices will be in dollars per megawatt-day.
 A bid is the number of tranches of each EDC's BGS-CIEP Load that a bidder wants to serve.
 After the bidding phase of a round, the Auction Manager reduces the price for the tranches of an EDC by a decrement if the number of tranches bid by all bidders is greater than the number of tranches that are needed for that EDC.
 The Auction Manager then announces new prices for each EDC before bidding in the next round opens.
 The Auction continues and the prices tick down until, for each EDC, the total number of tranches subscribed falls to the point where it equals the number of tranches needed.
 When the Auction ends, the bidders holding tranches in the final round are the winners.
-Following the end of the Auction results and if it does, winners will become authorized BGS-CIEP suppliers.
+Following the end of the Auction, the Board of Public Utilities ("Board") will decide whether to approve the Auction results and if it does, winners will become authorized BGS-CIEP suppliers.
 All winners for an EDC's tranches receive the same price, as explained in section VI.C.11.